gifted decks

 My version is based off Lennart Green’s Stolen Cards.
 If you just watch the performance, you’ll probably know exactly what’s going on.
 His version is like 50 bucks, but I think that’s mostly for the fancy case and custom printed cards.
 You don’t really need either one of those.
 If you’ve been into card tricks for a year or two, you’re gonna own an unnecessary amount of cards to assemble this trick with.

 Here’s my take.
 When your friends come over to hangout, they notice a basket filled with decks of playing cards near the door.
 Ideally, they’re like “what’s going on with this?”
 And you go “oh, I have way too many cards.
 Those are old, so gonna recycle them or something.”
 And they go “oh, can I have one?”
-And you go “yah, remember to take a few on your way out.”
+And you go “yah, remember to take one on your way out.”

-When they leave, remove the Ace of Spades from your collection and give it to them so they have a complete deck of cards.
-Set up the next deck by removing the Ace and putting it in the collection.
-Then take any two cards and place one on top and the other on the bottom of your collection deck.
-Then the mates of those two cards placed on top of the force deck.
+Set up the next deck by removing the Ace of Spades and putting it in the collection.
+Then take any two cards and place on top and the other on the bottom of your collection deck.
+Then the mates of those two cards are placed where you need them to be in the force deck.
 Place this “new” deck in the basket on top and a little off center so they’ll pick it and a few others when time comes.

 One additional thought- I wouldn’t ask them to pick their favorites or ones they like.
 Just tell them to grab a few off the top.